How to Begin an Abstract

 - how to start an abstract paper

-- how to begin an abstract for a paper
+- ways to start an abstract

 - how to start a abstract paper